 The “confirmation bias“ is a condition when your mind tries to find or interpret things in a way that confirms your preconceived ideas.
 So, if you set a goal and share it with others in your social circle, your mind tries to find methods to make it real by automation.

-2 Signs To Watch Out From Far
+2 Signals To Watch Out For

 There are two caveats to keep in mind while you set your goals, however:

 - If others are setting a goal for you, and you find the goal a stretch, then you may end up using unethical ways to achieve it, or lie about having achieved it.
 However, if it’s you who’s setting them, you will be more committed to those goals.
 So, don’t let other set your goals.

 - If you are broadcasting your goals to anyone who would listen to praise you, you will end up sabotaging yourself.
 Because receiving compliments for being a guy having a lofty goal might fool your mind into feeling as if it has already achieved the goal.
 This will take away your motivation to make efforts for realizing your goals.
 So, don’t tell your goals to anyone.

 Set your goals yourself; don’t let others do it for you.
 And once you set your goals, keep them to yourself; don’t tell others.Those who write their goals and keep them secret accomplish much more than those who don't.
 Click To Tweet

 3 Goal Setting Techniques To Use

 Three highly effective, and perhaps the best, techniques of goal setting are:

 - The SMART Method